Skip to main content

 tcb hosting list -e envId

-Delete file
+Delete File

-# Delete specified files or folders
+# Delete Specified Files or Folders

 tcb hosting delete <cloudPath> -e envId

-# Delete all files (cloudPath is empty)
+# Delete All Files (when cloudPath is empty)

 tcb hosting delete -e envId